jingwood/js-graphics-math/README.md

 ## Vertex interpolation

-- calcVertexInterpolation (3D)
+- **calcVertexInterpolation (3D)**
-  Calculate the interpolated vertex coordinate on a specified point of a given 3D triangle with vertices coordinates.
+  Calculate the interpolated vertex coordinate on a specified point of a 3D triangle with vertex coordinates.